hieuc/algo-visualizer/README.md

 In terminal, first install modules with: npm install

-then npm start to launch page in browser hello
+then npm start to launch page in browser